Third column value from another table

 - Back alley table - Download - Adult games

-- How to delete part of a table in word - Guide
+- How to delete a column in word table - Guide

 - Excel data validation list from table multiple columns - Guide